 When a medieval army marched in hostile territory, they fortified their camps where they stayed overnight.
 At this event, Will Parry, of the House of the Twin Tailed Lions, will transport us into those times.

-This year is the 760th anniversary of the Battle of Evesham so the Wargames Festival is part of the three day Evesham’s Battle Festival on the 1 to 3 August.
-Other activities include:
+This year is the 760th anniversary of the Battle of Evesham so the normal Battle Festival will be extended to provide a range of activities over 3 days (1 – 3 August) starting with:

-Days 2 and 3 will cover our award winning Medieval Festival and Battle Re-enactments.
+Days 2 and 3 will cover our award winning Medieval Festival and Battle Re-enactments in the meadows in Evesham

 King Henry V and Agincourt – was Agincourt England’s finest 3 hours?